wp-plugins/featured-page-widget/readme.txt

 = Features =

+* Feature posts for a selected category, or by selecting individual pages.
 * Added support for custom templates - includes 4 different templates.
 * Added support for custom post types.
 * Added support for post thumbnails.